ietf-gitwg/using-github/draft-ietf-git-using-github.md

 issue tracker.

 Chairs and editors are given discretion in determining what issues are substantive.
-As documents mature, it is generally prudent to err more toward consulting the mailing list where there is doubt.
+As documents mature, it is generally prudent to prefer consulting the mailing list where there is doubt.
 As with other Working Group decisions, chairs are the arbiters in case of dispute.

 A recurrent problem with this mode of interaction is the tendency for discussions to spontaneously develop in the issue tracker.
 This requires a